GoogleCloudPlatform/professional-services-data-validator/README.md

                         (Optional) Float value.
 Maximum pct_difference allowed for validation to be considered a success.
 Defaults to 0.0
   --labels or -l KEY1=VALUE1,KEY2=VALUE2
                         (Optional) Comma-separated key value pair labels for the run.
   --verbose or -v       Verbose logging will print queries executed
 ```

+The default aggregation type is a 'COUNT *'.
+If no aggregation flag
+(i.e count, sum , min, etc.) is provided, the default aggregation will run.

 The [Examples](docs/examples.md) page provides many examples of how a tool can
 used to run powerful validations without writing any queries.